How To Plant Tomatoes:

 Tomato Planting Method - 1 -

-First, depending on the size of the plants that you purchase you will need a
+First, depending on the size of the tomato plants for sale that you purchase you will

-hole that is four times as wide as the roots and an inch or two deeper than
+need a hole that is four times as wide as the roots and an inch or two deeper than the

-the root ball to the surface dirt in the pot.
-In other words, bury the tomato
+root ball to the surface soil in the pot.
+In other words, bury the tomato plants deeper than

 Tomato Planting Method - 2 -